-In World War Two Buckinghamshire, Bletchley Park was the site where British codebreakers worked to thwart Nazi Germany by breaking coded messages.
+In the Second World War, Bletchley Park in Buckinghamshire was the site where British codebreakers worked to thwart Nazi Germany through breaking coded messages.

 To those who worked there, it was known by several different cover names, including 'Station X', and 'B.P.'

 Established in 1938, the intelligence generated from the site's huts had an impact on all services involved in the war effort.

 The Enigma machine used by the German military had the potential for nearly 159,000,000,000,000,000,000 combinations when creating ciphered messages.

 In response, the UK created its own team in order to break the complex system.

 Using an Enigma machine, encrypted messages were sent from Berlin using the Lorenz rotor stream cipher machines, to German troops in the battlefield.

 The Germans' system of ciphering was changed every day from the start of the war, in order to make messages more difficult to understand.